yesitsfebreeze/Temple/_source/content/index/intro.md

-Temple is a **language** engine/framework which enables you to create your own template engine or even a own language.
+Temple is a **language engine** framework which enables you to create your own translation engine for your favourite language.
+Its main purpose is creating a pipeline four your frontend code which uses the same variables in all languages.

-Its easy to understand and extensible trough events.
+It is also easy to understand and extensible trough events.